okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 For details on how to build a SCIM provisioning integration, see our [SCIM Provisioning Guide](/docs/guides/build-provisioning-integration/).

-For details on how to build a SAML single sign-on integration, see our [SAML Guide](/docs/guides/build-sso-integration/).
+For details on how to build a SAML Single Sign-On integration, see our [SAML Guide](/docs/guides/build-sso-integration/).

 Our goal is to help you identity-enable your application using industry standards.
 The guidance offered here for SAML and SCIM allows you to integrate with customers using other identity solutions.